Best practices, Email Authentication, Gmail

 Bulk senders will be required to implement DMARC authentication, at least with a “p=none” policy.
 This will now be a mandatory requirement, as opposed to a previously recommended practice.

 Messages sent by bulk senders must undergo domain alignment in the DMARC record.
-This means that the Envelope From (return path) domain must be the same as the Header From (FROM address) domain or that the DKIM domain is the same as the Header From domain.
+This means that the Envelope From (Return-Path) domain must be the same as the Header From (From address) domain or that the DKIM domain is the same as the Header From domain.
+We recommend that highlighted elements be consistent.

 Setting up DMARC involves three essential steps besides the purely technical aspects of adding a DMARC record.